 Graduate students have access to the following financial aid and scholarship resources.
 Contact the Department of Asian and Slavic Languages and Literatures for application information.

 Cheng/Liu Scholarship: Students currently majoring in Chinese in the Department of Asian and Slavic Languages and Literatures at the University of Iowa may apply for the Cheng/Liu Scholarship.
 The award can be used for summer Chinese language study.

 Fairall Scholarship: Majors who have attended and/or graduated from Iowa elementary or secondary schools may be nominated by the department to receive a Fairall Scholarship.
 Preference is given to Japanese studies students.
 Applications are available late spring, with scholarships to be awarded the following fall semester.

 Foreign language and area studies fellowships: Only U.S. citizens are eligible.
 Graduate students combining work in Asian languages at an advanced level with interdisciplinary or professional programs may apply.
 The award is offered by International Programs for academic year and summer language study.

 Graduate assistantships: The department offers teaching assistantships for graduate students in the program.
-All applicants to graduate study in the program receive information on applying for an assistantship.
+All graduate applicants receive information on applying for an assistantship.
 Assistantships are awarded each spring for the following academic year.

 Graduate international research: Opportunities for funding research abroad include Stanley Fellowships for Graduate Student Research Abroad, CIREH Research Scholarships in International Health, Fulbright Grants, and Foreign Language Area Scholarships.